 \section{Introduction}

-Let $V$ be a finite dimensionsal vector space over an algebraically closed field $K$.
-There are a number of natural and interesting subvarieties of $V^{\otimes n}$ defined by properties of tensors, e.g., one has the tensor rank $\le r$ locus, or its Zariski closure.
-The general study of such varieties is called the \emph{geometry of tensors} \cite{landsberg}; this is a powerful perspective that has applications ranging from complexity theory, where the border rank of matrix multiplication is the topic of much research, to phylogenetic models and commutative algebra.
+Let $V$ be a finite dimensional vector space over an algebraically closed field $K$ of characteristic zero.
+There are many natural and interesting subvarieties of $V^{\otimes n}$ defined by properties of tensors, e.g.~the tensor rank $\le r$ locus and its Zariski closure.
+The general study of such varieties is called the \emph{geometry of tensors} \cite{landsberg}; this is a powerful perspective that has applications ranging from complexity theory, where the border rank of matrix multiplication is a topic of much research, to phylogenetic models and commutative algebra.

 In \cite{bdes}, we introduced the notion of \defn{$\GL$-variety}; these are certain infinite dimensional varieties on which the infinite general linear group $\GL$ acts.
-These varieties are interesting in their own right, but are particularly well-suited to study geometric apects of tensors.
+These varieties are interesting in their own right, but are also particularly well-suited to study geometric aspects of tensors.
 In \cite{bdes}, we established a number of basic properties of $\GL$-varieties; for instance, we proved a version of Chevalley's classical theorem on constructible sets.
 The purpose of this paper is to prove some finer (and more difficult) theorems about $\GL$-varieties: we construct curves on $\GL$-varieties, and show that the image closure of a map of $\GL$-varieties can be described by limits, just as in classical algebraic geometry.
 As one might expect, these results have applications to the geometry of tensors.